matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips.md

 (init!)
 ~~~

 First, as usual, we create a `switchboard`.
 Then, we send messages to the switchboard, with the blueprints for the components we need initialized.
-For the core functionality discussed so far, only three of them are important: `:client/ws-cmp`, `:client/mouse-cmp` and `:client/store-cmp`.
+For the core functionality discussed so far, only four of them are important: `:client/ws-cmp`, `:client/mouse-cmp`, `:client/info-cmp`, and `:client/store-cmp`.